AlexanderRajan/RajanBlog/_posts/2020-08-31-Motor-chapter.md

    * Slow twitch muscles generate less force, but can work for a long time.
 They are used in endurance exercise like jogging.
    (Many exercises use a mix of both).

    Muscles come in several different shapes, defined by the arrangement of their fibers and how they connect to tendons.
+The different shapes allow for different properties: some can change length quickly, others change shape less but are stronger.
+Another consideration for shape is the geometry of the joint they cover: for example, pectoralis muscle reaches from your chest across your shoulder, and so the muscle is wide and flat where it connects to your sternum, and narrows to a point where it connects to your upper arm.

    <img src="https://www.teachpe.com/wp-content/uploads/2019/08/shapes-muscle595.jpg" alt="Shapes of skeletal muscles" width=400/>